mashisdev/file-organizer/README.md

 # File organizer 📂

 A terminal-based Python application to automatically organize files into categorized folders (images, videos, documents, etc.) based on their extensions.
+No third-party Python packages required, only built-in modules `os` and `shutil`.

 ### Usage:
 1. Clone and run